tc39/notes/es9/2018-03/mar-21.md

 BFS: The companion proposal I am suggesting to this, "companion key" its a mapping function for when you are having a custom keyed collection. it returns any value and could be a reference to an object.
 We can bike-shed the names forever, which I don't want to doBFS: , Its a generic API, any sort of keyed collection sets I'm saying are keyed based on the identity.
 You can return any value, could be a reference to an object, I could have A map to a different object such as B

 BFS: S: I could be argued that you want to have the original key passed to set for entry for keys, but I think that would just keep them alive when it's not needed.
 I can't think of any use cases where you need the original key (but I could imagine the opposite direction).
 If we return the original key, we can reuse the entry keys to reuse set and get. but if we return the synthetic keys that may not be true, so im not sure how to tackle that at this time, this is something for future investigation.
 So right now I don't think we need this on weak collections, in use cases we could probably figure it out.

-if it is a weak collection, we have to return something like adam said with a lifetime. doesn't have to inherit from the object protoype. ...? basically it is a mapping function, here we have a create user function. im using the email as a primary key
+If it is a weak collection, we have to return something like adam said with a lifetime. doesn't have to inherit from the object protoype. ...? basically it is a mapping function, here we have a create user function. im using the email as a primary key.

 YK: I understand your proposal, that allows symbol to be collected